open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

     }

 - ``RecipientPublicKey`` - recipient’s RSA public key, used by the recipient to establish the corresponding recipient record.
-- ``EncryptedKEK`` -  key encryption key encrypted with the receipient's public key.
+- ``EncryptedKEK`` -  key encryption key encrypted with the recipient's public key.

 Server capsule.
-The receipient is identified by ECC or RSA public key ``RecipientPublicKey``.
+The recipient is identified by ECC or RSA public key ``RecipientPublicKey``.

     KeyServerCapsule = {
         RecipientKey = Union(:EccKeyDetails | :RsaKeyDetails)